Harry Kane is an exceptional striker no matter what his doubters may try to have you believe.

 If Kane does stay and become Tottenham’s all-time top goalscorer, he would also go some way to becoming their top scorer in league football.

 Although he is less than 40 away from Greaves’ overall record, Kane is still some way off the legend’s tally in league football.
-Kane’s 167 goals is only enough for third for Tottenham as things stand, nine behind second-placed Bobby Smith (176) and a massive 53 off Greaves’ 220.
+Kane has recently surpassed Bobby Smith’s tally of 176 goals but is still a massive 42 off Greaves’ 220.

 Most Premier League Player of the Month awards